 - Litigated bid protests and contract claims under federal and state frameworks, and provided counsel to clients involved with DCAA audits and other governmental investigations or inquiries (e.g., GAO, Inspector General, DOJ).

 - Represented owners of commercial property in litigation with tenants.

 Marshall previously served as a Captain and Judge Advocate in the United States Marine Corps.
 In his final assignment with the United States Marines in 2010, he completed a one year deployment to Helmand Province, Afghanistan during the height of the Afghan surge where he served as the attorney Officer-In-Charge for procurement, claims, and regulatory compliance.
 Marshall received several military awards including the Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal, Afghanistan Campaign Medal, National Defense Service Medal, Global War on Terrorism Service Medal, Marine Corps Meritorious Unit Citation, Sea Service Deployment Ribbon, and NATO International Security Assistance Force Service Medal.

 Marshall earned his J.D. from Stetson University College of Law in 2006, and his B.A. in Economics from the University of South Florida Honors College in 2004.
 Marshall studied International Relations at the University of Cambridge, Magdalene College, in Cambridge, England, and he completed an Exchange Semester during law school at the University of Oxford in Oxford, England, where he studied international intellectual property law and International Humanitarian Law.

-In his spare time, Marshall enjoys spending time with his family, photography, SCUBA diving, saltwater fishing, and watching Tampa Bay Rays baseball.
+In his spare time, Marshall enjoys spending time doing pro bono for servicemembers, saltwater fishing, and watching the Tampa Bay Lightning.